freqtrade/freqtrade/docs/bot-optimization.md

 !!!
 Warning Warning about backtesting
     Be carefull when using dataprovider in backtesting. `historic_ohlcv()` provides the full time-range in one go, so please be aware of it and make sure to not "look into the future" to avoid surprises when running in dry/live mode).

+!!!
+Warning Warning in hyperopt
+    This option should only be used in `populate_indicators()` - since it pulls the historic data from disk each time, which would be a huge performance penalty during hyperopt.

 #### Available Pairs